richmahn/en_tn/README.md

   * Software (such as tC) should disregard this field.
   * This field is a reference text for GL translators
   * For certain notes, this field represents the display text for notes that do not relate to a specific word or phrase in the text.
 There are two such cases in the tN:
-      * "Connecting Statement:" and
+      * “Connecting Statement:” and
-      * "General Information:"
+      * “General Information:”
   * GL translations teams **should not translate** this column.
 They do need to provide a translation of the above 2 statements.
 * `OccurrenceNote` - The Markdown formatted note itself.
-For example, `Paul speaks of God's message as if it were an object that could be visibly shown to people.
-Alternate translation: "He caused me to understand his message" (See: [[rc://en/ta/man/translate/figs-metaphor]])`
+For example, `Paul speaks of God’s message as if it were an object that could be visibly shown to people.
+Alternate translation: “He caused me to understand his message” (See: [[rc://en/ta/man/translate/figs-metaphor]])`
   * The text should be Markdown formatted, which means the following are also acceptable:
     * Plaintext - if you have no need for extra markup, just use plain text in this column
     * HTML - if you prefer to use inline HTML for markup, that works because it is supported in Markdown